 I love it when I get to plane Port Orford cedar.
-The whole shop fills with the most amazing odor, full of memories of decades of living aboard a Briggs boat in Grand Canyon in the 70s and 80s.
+The whole shop fills with the most amazing odor, full of memories of decades of living aboard a Briggs boat in Grand Canyon in the ’70s and ’80s.
 When I was so much younger, more flexible and resilient, and things didn’t hurt so much.
-An memories of coastal Oregon, talking to Buzz Holmstrom’s brother and going to the mill.
+And memories of coastal Oregon, talking to Buzz Holmstrom’s brother and going to the mill.
 Rolf said, “You are going to love working with this wood.
 It’s like butter.”
 I gave a handful of P.O. cedar shavings to the daughter of a dory boatman friend of mine a while back.
 She smelled them, smiled, and said “Home.”

 Here, smell this: